agschwender/pilbox/README.rst

 -  *w*: The desired width of the image
 -  *h*: The desired height of the image
--  *mode*: The resizing method: clip, crop (default), fill and scale
+-  *mode*: The resizing method: adapt, clip, crop (default), fill and scale

+   - *adapt*: Resize using crop if the resized image retains a supplied percentage of the original image; otherwise fill
    -  *clip*: Resize to fit within the desired region, keeping aspect ratio
    -  *crop*: Resize so one dimension fits within region, center, cut